 Colonel Chad Koenig was born and raised in Plymouth, Wisconsin.
-He received his Bachelors of Science degree from Viterbo University and received his commission as a 2nd Lieutenant into the Army Medical Specialist Corps, through ROTC from the University of Wisconsin LaCrosse.
+Upon completion of Bachelor’s degree from Viterbo University and ROTC through the University of Wisconsin LaCross, he was commissioned as a 2nd Lieutenant in the Army Medical Specialist Corps.
+Colonel Chad Koenig was born and raised in Plymouth, Wisconsin.

-He is currently the Commander of WRAIR, and previously served as Deputy Commander for Patient Services, Brooke Army Medical Center.
-Other former positions include Commander US Army Medical Department Activity and Director of Health Services for Fort Jackson; Chief of the Surgeon General’s Physical Performance Service Line; Chief Force Health Protection, Health Readiness Center of Excellence; Troop Commander, Womack Army Medical Center; and Detachment Commander, US Army Research Institute of Environment Medicine.
+He assumed the duties as Commander, Walter Reed Army Institute of Research on 31 August 2021.
+His previous assignments include Deputy Commander for Patient Services, Brooke Army Medical Center; Commander US Army Medical Department Activity and Director of Health Services for Fort Jackson; Chief of the Surgeon General’s Physical Performance Service Line; Chief Force Health Protection, Health Readiness Center of Excellence; Troop Commander, Womack Army Medical Center; and Detachment Commander, US Army Research Institute of Environment Medicine.

 Colonel Koenig also served as the Army’s Chief Dietitian/Assistant Chief Army Medical Specialist Corps and deployed to Afghanistan in support of various research related missions for U.S. Army Research Institute of Environmental Medicine, DoD Combat Feeding and the Institute of Medicine.